-Climate scientists unequivocally agree that they have never seen climate changes happen this fast in human civilization and that we are not adapting fast enough.
-In fact, we are already passing critical thresholds for global warming right now.
-This session provides answers to the questions we all want to know, including accurate, high-resolution projections - available for the first time - of where extreme climate will get worse in which major U.S. cities, over what period of time, and what natural catastrophes will result from it.
-The session features two of the foremost global figures in climate science, as well as the most respected scientists in the field, Dr. Katharine Hayhoe and Dr. Sarah Kapnick.
+Climate scientists unequivocally agree that they have never seen climate changes happen this fast any time in human civilization, and that we are not adapting fast enough.
+If climate-warming carbon pollution continues unchecked, catastrophic heat waves, flooding, drought, crop failures and species extinction will become almost impossible for humanity to handle.
+This session provides answers to the questions we all want to know, including accurate, high-resolution projections of exactly where extreme climate will get worse in which major U.S. cities, over what period of time, and how much worse natural catastrophes will become as a result of it.
+The session features two of the foremost global figures in climate change, as well as the most respected scientists in the field, Dr. Katharine Hayhoe and Dr. Sarah Kapnick.

-GEORGE GALLAGHER, Senior Leader - Principal: ESG, Climate Risk, Natural Hazard and Spatial Solutions, CORELOGIC

-TONI MOSS, CEO, AMERICATALYST LLC
+GEORGE GALLAGHER, Senior Leader - Principal: ESG, Climate Risk, Natural Hazard and Spatial Solutions, CORELOGIC TONI MOSS, CEO, AMERICATALYST LLC

-- DR. KATHARINE HAYHOE, CEO, ATMOS RESEARCH, Atmospheric Scientist, TEXAS TECH UNIVERSITY and Chief Scientist, THE NATURE CONSERVANCY - DR. SARAH KAPNICK, Chief Scientist, NOAA | NATIONAL OCEANIC AND ATMOSPHERIC ADMINISTRATION
+- DR. KATHARINE HAYHOE, Atmospheric Scientist, TEXAS TECH UNIVERSITY and Chief Scientist, THE NATURE CONSERVANCY - DR. SARAH KAPNICK, Chief Scientist, NOAA | NATIONAL OCEANIC AND ATMOSPHERIC ADMINISTRATION

+EVENING COCKTAIL RECEPTIONFREEDOM MORTGAGE

+FOR ALL PARTICIPANTS

-0600 - 0800 EVENING COCKTAIL RECEPTION FOR ALL PARTICIPANTSTO BE HELD ON THE PATIOS OUTSIDE OF THE RIVERVIEW BALLROOM
+TO BE HELD OUTSIDE OF THE RIVERVIEW BALLROOM